-The aims of the colonizer are to break up communities and families, and to destroy the sense of nationhood and the spirit of cooperation among the colonized.
+The aims of the colonizer are to break up communities and families and to destroy the sense of nationhood and the spirit of co-operation among the colonized.
 A sense of powerlessness is the legacy handed down to the colonized people.
-Loss of power - the negation of choice, as well as legal and cultural victimization - is the hoped-for result (p.93).
+Loss of power - the negation of choice, as well as legal and cultural victimization - is the hoped-for result (p.
+93).

-Through their power to define 'Indians' as

-inferior and the development of racist policy, the Canadian state directly attacked Our Way of Life, Our Way of Being (Simpson, 2000, p.118).
+Through their power to define "Indians" as inferior and the development of racist policy, the Canadian state directly attacked our Way of Life and our way of being (Simpson, 2000, p.
+118).
 Many of our people, both the young ones and the older ones, remember the pain and devastation of the days when the potlatch was banned and residential schools were still open.

 The state also used education to push forward Eurocentric beliefs.
-Maracle (1996) believes, "the appropriation of knowledge, its distortion and, in some cases, its destruction, was vital to the colonial process" (p.89).
-Education had an assimilationist agenda (Castellano et.al.
-2000, p.25), requiring our people to assume the cultural, social and political belief systems of the colonizer as part of the 'civilizing mission' that was directed towards Indigenous peoples (AHF, 2005, p.42).
-The education process had, as its underlying agenda, to ensure that our people would believe their knowledges and traditions - their Way of Life - to be inferior; this was due in part to the colonialists' own thinking that Indigenous epistemologies were inferior (Tuhiwai Smith, 2002, p.11).
-Having our knowledges targeted for destruction, and having to assimilate into Western knowledge systems, has had significant psychological impact on our people.
-As a result of Eurocentric educational indoctrination.
-Indigenous people began to forego their ways of life in order to be more like the 'superior' others. bell hooks (1995), when discussing colonization of the mind in Black communities, claims that "...through being taught/socialized Eurocentric biases black [people] began to long for the "rewards" that whites had access to (luxury and comfort).
+Maracle (1996) believed, "The appropriation of knowledge, its distortion and, in some cases, its destruction, was vital to the colonial process" (p.
+89).
+Education had an assimilationist agenda (Castellano, Davis, & Lahache, 2000, p.
+25), requiring our people to assume the cultural, social, and political belief systems of the colonizer as part of the "civilizing mission" that was directed towards Indigenous peoples (AHF, 2005, p.
+42).
+The education process had, as its underlying agenda, to ensure that our people would believe their knowledges and traditions - their Way of Life - to be inferior; this was due in part to the colonialists' own thinking that Indigenous epistemologies were inferior (Tuhiwai Smith, 2002, p.
+11).
+Having our knowledges targeted for destruction, and having to assimilate into Western knowledge systems, has had a significant psychological impact on our people.
+As a result of Eurocentric educational indoctrination, Indigenous peoples began to forego their Ways of Life in order to be more like the "superior" others.
+Hooks (1995), when discussing colonization of the mind in Black communities, claimed, "Through being taught/socialized Eurocentric biases black [people] began to long for the 'rewards' that whites had access to (luxury and comfort).
 To gain access to these rewards, blacks began assimilating white values."
 However, assimilating white values may be easier than having the dominant society accept our Way of Life.
-The experience of racism has meant that Indigenous people have internalized racism, domination and colonization.
+The experience of racism has meant that Indigenous peoples have internalized racism, domination, and colonization.